prebid/prebid.github.io/dev-docs/bidders/resetdigital.md

 ### Note

-Prebid adapter for Reset Digital requires approval and account setup.
+Prebid adapter for Reset Digital requires approval and account setup, please contact us at <biddersupport@resetdigital.co>.
 Video is supported but requires a publisher supplied renderer at this time.

 ### Bid Params

-{: .table .table-bordered .table-striped }

 | Name     | Scope    | Description | Example                            | Type     |
 |----------|----------|-------------|------------------------------------|----------|